Money Philosophy

 Be Frugal

-The best way to increase one's savings rate is to manage your spending, managing the gap between your income and your ego.
+The best way to increase your savings rate is to manage the gap between your income and your ego.

-What can go wrong probably will so build in strong margins for error.
+What can go wrong probably will.
+Build in strong margins for error and protect what matters.

-Figure out what's enough, start building your systems and pay attention as you grow to provide atleast moderate amounts of all the things that matter
+Figure out what's enough, build your systems, and provide moderate amounts of all things that matter.

-Build a strong asset base that is protected and does protect from likely calamity.
+Build a strong asset base that is protected and protects from likely calamity.

 Financial Fitness Codified

-Measuring the spread and depth across the various missions, are they saving, spending, investing, lending and to what level
+Measuring spread and depth across missions—saving, spending, investing, lending—and to what level.

-Pace is a metric of all fitness, and so with money the measurement of the monthly cadence of saving, spending, investing and debt management is a critical success factor
+Pace is a metric of all fitness.
+The monthly cadence of saving, spending, investing, and debt management.